 The aim of giving rewards is to encourage and reinforce the students’ positive achievement and good behaviour as laid out in the school aims, values and ethos.
 It is expected that this will feed in to the celebration ethos of the school.
 At Woodrush we aim to promote high standards – positive encouragement and reward.
-When students do something well this can be recognized by praise or by comments in their work.
-The school also formally recognizes good standards of achievement by means of:
+When students do something well this can be recognised by praise or by comments in their work.
+The school also formally recognises good standards of achievement by means of:

 Achievement logs are issued for students during lessons in recognition of good or outstanding achievement and/or effort during any given lesson.
 Merits, postcards home or a Head Teacher’s Award are issued to the student depending on the extent of the achievement that is being celebrated by their teacher.
 Achievement logs are recorded on the student’s file and parents/carers are able to view how many achievement logs their child has via FROG (our online virtual learning space).
 Please see Appendix 1 for an outline of Achievement logs.

 These are badges that are awarded that are to be sewn onto student’s blazers.
 These badges are to acknowledge any specific achievements linked to certain subject areas, which may include anything linked to attainment, participation, effort or progress.
 The House colour blazer flash is also awarded for 100% attendance at the end of the academic year during the final celebration assembly of the year.

 Achievement stickers are awarded for high standards of effort, progress and achievement.
 Achievement stickers are awarded when a student receives a achievement point.

 Each form tutor has a noticeboard in their form rooms that displays attendance, achievement and merit figures for their forms.
 The Award Board is also used to display information about any other additional achievements or accomplishments by students in their form.